The Hidden Cost of Project Team Burnout (And Why It’s Worse Than Missed Deadlines)

 The Real Maths of Burnout

-Replacing a senior project manager in the UK mid-market costs between six and nine months of their salary in recruitment, lost productivity, and onboarding time.
+Replacing a senior project manager in the organisation costs between six and nine months of their salary in recruitment, lost productivity, and onboarding time.
 Replacing the knowledge they carried costs significantly more, and is rarely recovered.

 Reinforcement, by contrast, is a fraction of that cost, and it is preventative rather than reactive.
 The question is not whether you can afford to bring in experienced help.
 It is whether you can afford the resignation that will follow if you don’t.